 Where to stay in Paris

-If you plan to spend 2 days in Paris, make sure to pick a hotel or apartment that is nicely located close to the subway station and from where you can move across town easily.
-I am a fan of Les Marais as it is close to the Louvre and Notre-Dame, it is very safe and there are good restaurants and cafés.
+If you plan to spend 2 days in Paris, you will want to book a hotel or apartment that is nicely located close to the subway station and from where you can move across town easily.
+I recommend staying in Les Marais as it is close to the Louvre and Notre-Dame, it is very safe and there are good restaurants and cafés.

-Using a Paris Pass for 2 days in Paris
+Using a Paris Museum Pass for your 2 days in Paris

 How to get to Paris